microsoft/winsdkfb/sample/index.md

 ![Nuget Explorer](../img/nugetexplorer.PNG)

 For Windows Store/Phone 8.1 projects, either clone the [github repo](www.github.com/Microsoft/winsdkfb) or download it as a zip.
 Open up your app within Visual Studio.
 Right click on the solution and select "Add -> Existing Project".
-From there, go to where you downloaded the winsdkfb source and pull in the "winsdk_uwp.vcxproj" file within the "winsdk_uwp" folder.
+From there, go to where you downloaded the winsdkfb source and pull in the "winsdkfb_uwp.vcxproj" file within the "winsdkfb_uwp" folder.
 Then, add a reference to the winsdkfb project from your app's project by right-clicking on your project and selecting "Add -> Reference".
 See images below for details.

 **winsdkfb vcxproj**